‘Salman Khan fans are going to have a blast with Radhe'

 On his role

-Shroff plays quirky ACP Avinash Abhyankar, a sneaky faint-hearted officer, who fakes his bravery stories and takes credits for other’s actions in Radhe.
+Shroff plays quirky ACP Avinash Abhyankar, a sneaky faint-hearted officer, who fakes his bravery stories and takes the credit for other people's actions in Radhe.
 The actor says it was a breeze playing the role.
 “Whenever Sohail (Khan) or the family write a script, they think of me.
 And I never say no to Salman Khan, because I’ve known him for years.
-The family loves me hell of a lot.”
-He goes on to add unlike his romantic or action hero act in most movies, in Radhe he plays comedy and “he’s not quiet but quite a riot!”
+The family loves me a hell of a lot.”
+He goes on to add that unlike his romantic or action hero act in most movies, in Radhe he does comedy, and “he’s not quiet but quite a riot!”
 He also credits Prabhu Deva as a great dancer and director who knows his timing and comic sense.
-“I just followed my director to the T and Sohail Khan and the family took care of me like a little kid., took all my tantrums (laughs) so we had a blast!”
+“I just followed my director to the T and Sohail Khan and the family took care of me like a little kid, took all my tantrums (laughs) so we had a blast!”

 Radhe, a game changer